 Savanna-type or agroforestry systems are based on a keyline design and are much better suited for commercial fruit, nut, and herb production.
 Usually implemented on a broadacre scale, this layout with equidistant rows enables efficient machine harvesting.

 The woodlands we call orchards are more of a hybrid system that you can use for both commercial production and home use.
 The layout also has equidistant rows, but permaculture orchards are usually implemented on a relatively smaller scale.

-–> Start by outlaying your infrastructure first
+3b.
+Start by outlaying your infrastructure first

 Water planning comes first, as water is the number one priority for any permaculture system.
-The water systems that you develop in this stage will become permanent land features that other infrastructure components will follow.
+The water systems you develop in this stage will become permanent land features that other infrastructure components will follow.

-–> Make a list master list of plants you wish to grow
+3c.
+Make a list master list of plants you wish to grow in your food forest

 For this, you can use climate-analogous species.
 Based on the climate classification of your site, you can find almost identical climates across the globe, and then, by researching plants in those areas, find all kinds of interesting species you didn’t know you could grow.

 However, growing plant species that aren’t native to your bioregion can work against the natural tendencies of your site.
 You can make things easier on yourself and focus only on what works.
 Here’s what I mean…